SimonPfeifer/readEagle/README.md

 part_ids = E.readArray("SUBFIND_PARTICLES", directory, "019_z001p004", "IDs/ParticleID", oldSubfindFix=True)
 ```

-There are some examples in the `example/` directory that show the application of the package.
+There are some examples in the `examples/` directory that show the application of the package as well as lists of acceptable `file_type` and `array` arguments.